2026 European Men's Handball Championship: Qualification

-Map of qualifiers for the 2026 European Women's Handball Championship:
+Map of qualifiers for the 2026 European Men's Handball Championship:

 36 teams registered for participation and competed for 20 places at the final tournament.
 After the qualification round 1, the remaining 32 teams take part in qualification round 2, where each team is drawn into eights groups of four.
 The top-two placed teams in each group qualified for the final tournament, alongside the four best-ranked third-placed teams, not counting the matches against fourth-placed teams.
 The draw took place on 21 March 2024 in Copenhagen, Denmark.
 Round 2 started in November 2025 and ended in May 2026.

 Of the 24 qualifiers, 22 return from the previous edition.
 Italy qualified for only their second appearance, with their first being back in 1998.
 Ukraine come back having missed out in 2024.

 Of the non-qualifiers, Bosnia and Herzegovina miss out for the first time since 2018, while 2024 debutants, Greece also failed to qualify.

 The lowest ranked team from the EHF rankings to qualify was Ukraine, ranked 30th.
 The highest ranked team to not qualify was Greece, ranked 22nd.